ConYel/wind/README.md

----
-output:
-  pdf_document: default
-  html_document: default
----
-# wind:wORKFLOW FOR PiRNAs AnD BEYONd
+# wind: wORKFLOW FOR PiRNAs AnD BEYONd
 We have developed a bioinformatics workflow that could reliably characterise sequences from small-RNA sequencing to different databases of small non-coding RNA, and more precisely tackle the crucial issue regarding the piRNA annotation.